epiharvey/fuzzy-shame/README.md

 ###<a name="22-details"></a>[2.2] Details###
 This project is split up into two modules; `tests` and `grid`

-The automated test system is made up of a 'hub' and some number of 'nodes'.
+The actual automated test system (`grid`) is made up of a 'hub' and some number of 'nodes'.
+Nodes can be distributed over many machines on the network.
+This allows the testing of many OS/browser combinations simultaneously.
 Each node is capable of controlling a configurable number of browser instances.
 For example, one node could be in control of 10 Firefox browsers, 6 instances of Chrome, and 1 of Internet Explorer.
-Each of these browser instances is a 'test slot' which
+Each of these browser instances is a 'test slot' which can accommodate 1 test at a time.
+The hub is the central point to which the tests and the nodes connect.
+All data within the grid flows through the hub.
+When a test program connects to the hub, it is assigned to a node with an open test slot matching it's requirements.

+Unfortunately, vanilla Selenium nodes are prone to getting stuck under some circumstances.
+Whenever some event causes a Selenium-controlled browser instance to spawn a new OS-level window (e.g. a Firefox download menu), the WebDriver controlling that browser is unable to close or otherwise eliminate the window.
+This results in the browser hanging indefinitely (becoming dead).
+In order to prevent all test slots from eventually filling with dead browsers, each node can be injected with a custom servlet, and made to communicate with the hub via a custom proxy.
+The proxy counts the number of tests sent to each node, and once a node has been sent as many tests as it has test slots, the proxy sends a message to the servlet causing the node to terminate.
+Every node (including the hub) can also be run through a watchdog process.
+This watchdog simply checks the node every few seconds, and starts a fresh node if it finds that the node has terminated.
+The watchdog does not care if the node was terminated by a crash or by deliberate action.

 ##<a name="3-setup"></a>[3] Setup##